Toward an affordable density-based measure for the quality of a coupled cluster calculation: Introduction

 I.e., the Euclidean norm of the single excitation amplitudes, divided by the square root of the number of electrons correlated.
 (The denominator ensures that ${\cal T}_1$ for $n$ noninteracting copies of the molecule is independent of $n$, and hence ensures at least approximate size-\textit{in}tensivity.)
 In follow-up papers\cite{Jayatilaka1993_OpenShellCC,Lee2003_D1Diagnostic}, the definition of ${\cal T}_1$ was extended to open-shell ROHF reference wavefunctions.
+A kind of ${\cal T}_2$ version has been proposed in Ref.\cite{Horoi2007_CC_CI_Nuclei}.

 Janssen and Nielsen\cite{Janssen1998D1} pointed out that ${\cal T}_1$ is somewhat vulnerable to `dilution'.
 For example, a reaction center with a lot of static correlation may have an elevated ${\cal T}_1$, but attach it to a long aliphatic chain and the ${\cal T}_1$ will be quenched.
-In an attempt to eliminate this problem, they instead proposed to use the matrix 2-norm of the singles amplitudes rectangular matrix $T_1$.\footnote{For the outer product of a 1-column vector, i.e., a rank one matrix, the matrix 2-norm and the Frobenius 2-norm --- a.k.a., `the Euclidean norm of a matrix' --- are equivalent.
-This is no longer the case when the vector is replaced by a rectangular matrix, such as that of the $T_1$ or $T_2$ amplitudes.}
+In an attempt to eliminate this problem, they instead proposed to use the matrix 2-norm of the singles amplitudes rectangular matrix $T_1$. ({For the outer product of a 1-column vector, i.e., a rank one matrix, the matrix 2-norm and the Frobenius 2-norm --- a.k.a., `the Euclidean norm of a matrix' --- are equivalent.
+This is no longer the case when the vector is replaced by a rectangular matrix, such as that of the $T_1$ or $T_2$ amplitudes.)

+where $\mathbf{x}$ is an arbitrary vector with unit length and $\lambda_\mathrm{max}(\mathbf{A})$ is the largest eigenvalue of matrix $\mathbf{A}$.
 It is easily shown, by considering the example of a complex between \ce{BN} and n-octane at infinite distance, that $D_1$[BN\ldots n-octane]=$D_1$[BN], and hence no `dilution' takes place.

 The authors later extended this concept to the doubles amplitudes $T_2$\cite{Nielsen1999D2}: